About the Blackhorse Association

 The Association has been granted IRS Code 501(c)(3) status as non-profit, charitable organization.
 As such, we are apolitical and do not support political candidates of any party nor do we advance political persuasions of any type.

-We publish two Blackhorse Newsletters each year for our 19,100.
-Our monthly Blackhorse E-News email program provides near real time news and information to some 5,000 of our members who have registered with our E-News program
+We publish two Blackhorse Newsletters each year for our 13,000.
+Our monthly Blackhorse E-News email program provides near real time news and information to almost 6,000 of our members who have registered with our E-News program

 The Association meets in reunion each year in what we call the Blackhorse Family Reunion.
 This program permits old friends to join together each year at reunions held across the country.
 Check for details on this website under the "Reunions" link.
 Hope to see you there.